A Mid~Autumn Night's Dream

 Lava Custard and Matcha Oolong make up the final new collection this year, with golden yellow and olive green-coloured mini mooncakes.
 The golden yellow one is filled with a soft, buttery salted egg yolk custard, while the olive green has an aromatic matcha and oolong tea paste.

-To purchase, visit www.tunglok.com for outlet locations and its online store, or call (65) 9088 8008.
+To purchase, visit tunglok.com for outlet locations and its online store, or call (65) 9088 8008.
 Orders are accepted until Oct 4.

 MARINA MANDARIN SINGAPORE